judge-r/beautiful-jekyll/aboutme.md

 ## My New Job! ##

 I just moved to the Philadelphia, PA area to begin a new job with Normandeau Associates, an environmental consulting firm that specializes mostly in ecological work related to fish, bats, freshwater mussels, soil, groundwater, and impacts from new energy development.
-We work with clients under federal, state, and local environmental regulations to help them gain compliance.
+We work with clients under federal, state, and local environmental regulations to help them gain compliance with those laws.
+As I continue with my work, I am excited to learn more about the environmental issues of the region.

 ## Mussel Research ##